adevrrc/adev-p2-notes/docs/unit-testing/running-unit-tests.md

 1. The `Assert` method used to evaluate the result of the test throws an `AssertFailedException`.
 2. An unexpected exception of any other type is thrown.

 You should not handle exceptions you are not intentionally throwing in your test just to make the test pass.
-An exception is telling you something is wrong.
+An unexpected exception is telling you something is wrong.
 {: .alert .alert-error }

 When a unit test method fails, it doesn't necessarily mean the unit you are testing has a defect.
 If you wrote a statement in your unit test that is causing an exception, it will cause the unit test method to fail.